 The actual offices were in private homes until the 1930s and the agency was run entirely on volunteer efforts.
 In 1949, the first animal shelter was purchased.
 Throughout the 1900s, Annual Meetings of the Society were held just like today.
 From older records of SSHS, the burden of unwanted, abused, homeless and injured animals was just as much a problem then as it is now.

 The present day Stevens-Swan Humane Society evolved from a combination of efforts of hundreds of people helping at-risk animals.
 Taking care of animals that are surrendered, lost or unwanted is a large task, and the burden is overwhelming.
 It has not been an easy voyage.
 Throughout the years, trends in animal welfare have changed.
 With these changes come tremendous financial obligations, and the animal shelter is grateful for those who donate to this amazing organization.

-Adoptable animals are only available for viewing by appointment only, no walk-ins.
+Adoptable animals are available for viewing by appointment or walk-in, with appointment preferred.
 Please submit an application for the pet you are interested in and we will contact you to schedule an appointment.

 Currently our process is to have the owner(s) visit the shelter and provide identification to be able to take your pet home.
 NYS requires you have proof of a valid rabies shot and a dog license.
 Fees must be paid to your local municipality to redeem your pet.

 You can donate monetarily, donating toys, puppy pads, food, volunteer your time at the animal shelter, or by dropping off cans and bottles anytime or the last Saturday of every month.
 The last Saturday of every month the truck is on location for pick-up between 11 am and 2 pm.

 Yes!
 We pride ourselves on being a no-kill shelter.
 Our pets do not have a time limit with us and we strive to make them as comfortable as possible while in our care.